Hear my prayer, God. Listen to the words of my mouth. Psalm 54:2

 5 He will repay the evil to my enemies.

-6 With a free will offering, I will sacrifice to you.
+6 I will freely sacrifice to you.

 7 For he has delivered me out of all trouble.